DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-teachers.md

 ## Check your status

-If you’re not sure about your immigration status, you can [check if you need a UK visa](https://www.gov.uk/check-uk-visa).
+If you’re not sure about your immigration status, you can [check if you need a UK visa to teach in the UK](https://www.gov.uk/check-uk-visa).

 You will not need a visa to teach in the UK if you: